 This precinct includes land zoned R2 Low Density Residential and R3 Medium Density Residential.
 Most of the R3 Medium Density Residential land is located near the business centres and the main connector roads.
-Although much of this R3 zoned land currently contains many dwelling houses, this area is identified for change and will redeveloped for medium density residential uses such as residential flat buildings, multi unit dwellings and attached dwellings.
+Although much of this R3 zoned land currently contains many dwelling houses, this area is identified for change and will be redeveloped for medium density residential uses such as residential flat buildings, manor houses, multi dwelling housing, multi dwelling housing (terraces) and attached dwellings.